bassaad17/tdi_pub/dsf-miniprojects/readme.md

 ## (1) Data Wrangling & Webscraping - Examining The New York Social Graph

 <a href="https://web.archive.org/web/20150913112557/http://www.newyorksocialdiary.com/">The New York Social Diary</a> provides a fascinating lens into New York's socially active and well-to-do individuals.
-As shown in <a href="https://web.archive.org/web/20150913112351/http://www.newyorksocialdiary.com/party-pictures/2014/holiday-dinners-and-doers">this report of a holiday party</a>, almost all the photos have annotated captions labeling names of the subjects.
+As shown in <a href="https://web.archive.org/web/20150913112351/http://www.newyorksocialdiary.com/party-pictures/2014/holiday-dinners-and-doers">this report of a holiday party</a>, almost all the photos have annotated captions with names of the subjects in them.
 We can think of this as an implied social graph: there is a connection between two individuals if they appear in a picture together!

 Methodologically this was performed using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) by scraping website pages with photo captions up to a given date cut off.
 These captions were then parsed to return unique names, revealing a total of ~110,000 names in the social network.
 The structure of this social network was analyzed via node degrees and pagerank algorithm.
 From this popularity and influence was gaged, and strength of connections (spouse, friends, family) can be proxied.